Set Up Enterprise Sign-In using AD FS 3.0

 - To collect the single sign-on service URL, open the AD FS Management window and select the Endpoints folder to display a list of the AD FS endpoints.
 Look for the SAML 2.0/WS-Federation type endpoint and copy the URL from its properties.
 Alternatively, if you have access to the standard metadata URL, display the contents of the URL in a web browser and look for the single-sign-on URL in the XML content.

 - To collect the certificate for signature validation, open the AD FS Management Console and select the Certificates folder to display the certificates.
-Look for the Token-signing certificate, then right click on it and select View Certificate.
-Select the Details tab, and then the Copy to File option.
+Look for the Token-signing certificate, then right-click it and choose View Certificate.
+Choose the Details tab, and then the Copy to File option.
 Using Certificate export wizard, select the Base-64 Encoded X.509 (.Cer).
 Assign a name to the file to complete the export of the certificate into a file.

-- Enter the single sign-on service URL and the certificate text into their respective fields into the Organization Center and click Save.
+- Enter the single sign-on service URL and the certificate text into their respective fields into the Organization Center and select Save.

 Test the configuration